a2937/technical-docs/documentation/making_a_list.md

 </div>
 <br/>
 <br/>
-<p>So after reading this you should have a rough understanding:</p>
+<p>So after reading this you should have a rough understanding on:</p>

 <ul>
   <li>How to add text to a page properly</li>